 Ania asked me the other night whether I thought of her as someone who sees life as a challenge.
 I answered that I didn’t.
 That was true; however I couldn’t think in that moment exactly how she does see it.
 We were in the company of some of her friends, and fortunately something prevented me from saying what I did think next.
-What I thought was that someone who sees life as a challenge is a miserable person, and such people gain very little of my respect or sympathy.
-It was fortunate that I kept quiet on this, since it followed her enquiry (in Polish) to her friend about how his life was going, and his answer that it was (as she expected him to say) a challenge.
+What I thought was that someone who sees life as a challenge is a miserable person, who would gain very little of my respect or sympathy.
+(I might say as I read this after thirteen years that my views have softened rather in the last decade or so) It was fortunate that I kept quiet on this, since it followed her enquiry (in Polish) to her friend about how his life was going, and his answer that it was (as she expected him to say) a challenge.

 She filled the pause in my response by offering that she sees life as a joy – a pleasure.
 Yes that’s true of her, but it’s not true of me.
 I’m very glad that my wife finds pleasure in the things that she does.
 It makes it easy and productive for me to encourage her.
 She enjoys what she does and she is good at what she does.
 Helping to spin that wheel is a simple rule for me to follow, and it is a constant happiness for me to watch that circle of joy and success with very little effort on my part.

 But what then am I when measured in these terms?
 How do I see life?
 Ania tells me that I see life as an adventure.